midoBB/Readeck/README.md

 ### Can I share a saved bookmark with a public link?

-Yes you can, for a limited time.
+Yes, you can, for a limited time.
 On each article you can generate a link that'll be valid for 24 hours.
 You can generate a new link as many times as you want but it will always expire.
 You can also export or print an article to a PDF file.

 ### Is there a system to store my (paywall) website credentials?

 There isn't, for several reasons:

-- To safely store credentials without giving access to anyone but the user is next to impossible,
+- To safely store credentials without giving access to anyone but the user is next to impossible
-- Such a system relies on web scrapping and is prone to break too often,
+- Such a system relies on web scraping and is prone to break too often
-- It might go against websites TOS.
+- It might go against websites' terms of service

 Again, the [Browser Extension](https://readeck.org/en/download/) will let you save any content you can access from your web browser.